 Open Source Living contains pretty much everything you can think of that you would need on your computer.
 There are sections for web tools, graphics and photo, audio, web development, entertainment, content management, and more.
 Can’t afford Photoshop?
 Check out Gimp.
 Don’t wanna drop thousands of dollars down for Final Cut Pro?
 Take a look at Jahshaka.
 There is a tool here for anything you might need and they are adding more every day.

 So what did you get for Christmas?
 Lots of goodies I hope.
 I had a great Christmas with my family; a good time, great dinner and awesome gifts.
 Not one crappy gift card either.
 If you didn’t fare so well, and you got some gift cards that you’ll probably never use, there’s a site out there just for you.
 Swapagift.com is an online marketplace for buying, selling, and swapping gift cards.
 It’s a really cool idea and it only costs $1.99 to list your gift card for swap or sale on the site for 150 days.
 You should check out the website if you want to learn more.

-Sample the Cuervo to check quality.
-Take a large bowl, check the Cuervo again, to be sure it is of the highest quality, pour one level cup and drink.
+First, sample the Cuervo to check quality.
+Then get a large bowl, check the Cuervo again to be sure it is of the highest quality, pour one level cup and drink.